-Making history as the first Best Picture winner to be made in a language other than English, this South Korean film blew open the floodgates for more international feature film recognition within The Academy and thus the wider North American film conscious.
+Making history as the first Best Picture winner to be made in a language other than English, this South Korean film blew open the floodgates for more international feature film recognition within The Academy and thus the wider North American film sphere.
 As winner of Best Picture, Best Director, Best Screenplay and Best International Feature, Parasite cleaned up the four so-called “big” awards, adding the collection to the Palme d’Or it had received at Cannes the previous year and certifying itself as the number one movie in world cinema.

 A rich experience in every aspect, Parasite is one of the more rewatchable Best Picture winners in history; a film that is not only particularly relevant to our era of widening wealth gaps and the prejudices that cause division amongst us, but in of itself a piece of art that makes the best of the techniques of those who have come before and is elevated by a distinct authorial voice of the most profound and spectacular variety.

-In the 21st century there are few films that can compare to Parasite in terms of quality, and in winning Best Picture as a South Korean production there are few that can rival its wider importance either.
-Parasite is the height of cinema, and represents the height of what the Oscars can do by recognising such; the perfect example of what a Best Picture winner should be; the best of the Best Picture winners this century.
+In the 21st century there are few films that can compare to Parasite in terms of quality, and in winning Best Picture as a South Korean production there are few that can rival its wider importance.
+Parasite is the height of cinema, and it represents the height of what the Oscars can do by recognising such; the perfect example of what a Best Picture winner should be; the best of the Best Picture winners this century.